isaac-sim/IsaacLab/docs/source/tutorials/05_controllers/run_osc.rst

 null-space.
 One way to do is to set ``nullspace_control`` to ``"position"`` (by default it is ``"none"``) which integrates a null-space PD controller to attract the robot joints to desired targets without affecting the task space.
 The behaviour of this null-space controller can be defined using the ``nullspace_stiffness`` and ``nullspace_damping_ratio`` arguments.
-Please note that theoratical decoupling of the null-space and task space accelerations is only possible when ``inertial_dynamics_decoupling`` is set to ``True`` and ``partial_inertial_dynamics_decoupling`` is set to ``False``.
+Please note that theoretical decoupling of the null-space and task space accelerations is only possible when ``inertial_dynamics_decoupling`` is set to ``True`` and ``partial_inertial_dynamics_decoupling`` is set to ``False``.